Stephen A. Douglas: Memorials

-Douglas's gravesite was bought by the state, which commissioned Leonard Volk for an imposing monument with a statue that was erected over his grave.
-Douglas's birthplace in Brandon, Vermont, has been memorialized as a museum and visitor center.
+Douglas' gravesite was bought by the state, which commissioned Leonard Volk for an imposing monument with a statue that was erected over his grave.
+Douglas' birthplace in Brandon, Vermont, has been memorialized as a museum and visitor center.
 Numerous places have been named after him: counties in Colorado, Georgia, Illinois, Kansas, Minnesota, Missouri, Nebraska, Nevada, Oregon, South Dakota, Washington and Wisconsin.
 Fort Douglas in Salt Lake City, the cities of Douglas and Douglasville in Georgia, and Douglas, Wyoming, were also named for him.

 In 1869, a large park in Chicago was named Douglas Park in honor of the senator.
 In 2020 the park was renamed Douglass Park, after the abolitionists Frederick Douglass and Anna Murray Douglass.

 In popular culture

 Douglas has been portrayed in several works of popular culture.
-In 1930, E. Alyn Warren portrayed Douglas in the United Artists film, Abraham Lincoln.
+In 1930, E. Alyn Warren portrayed Douglas in the United Artists film Abraham Lincoln.
 In 1939, Milburn Stone portrayed Douglas in the Twentieth Century-Fox film Young Mr. Lincoln.
 In 1940, Canadian actor Gene Lockhart portrayed Douglas in the RKO film Abe Lincoln in Illinois.
 In 1957, the actor Walter Coy portrayed Douglas in the episode "Springfield Incident" of CBS's The 20th Century Fox Hour.
 Richard Dreyfuss portrayed Stephen A. Douglas in a Lincoln–Douglas debate audiobook.

-Douglas is referenced by folk-artist Sufjan Stevens in the song "Decatur, or, Round of Applause for Your Stepmother!".
+Douglas is referenced by folk artist Sufjan Stevens in the song "Decatur, or, Round of Applause for Your Stepmother!".
 Edgar Lee Masters' work Children of the Market Place is about Stephen Douglas.
-In the alternate history short story Lincoln's Charge by Bill Fawcett (published in Alternate Presidents), Douglas wins the election of 1860, a change which only postpones the outbreak of war by one year.
+In the alternate history short story "Lincoln's Charge" by Bill Fawcett (published in Alternate Presidents), Douglas wins the election of 1860, a change which only postpones the outbreak of war by one year.
 Douglas is a significant character in the mash-up novel Abraham Lincoln, Vampire Hunter, and also appears in the film adaptation of that book.